-The Bubble Eye goldfish originated in the early 1900s in China and is thought to have been developed from a strain of Celestial Eye goldfish.
+The Bubble Eye goldfish originated in the early 1900s in China and is thought to have been developed from a strain of Celestial Eye Goldfish.
+They are similar in appearance to a Celestial Eye Goldfish.

 The Bubble Eye begins to develop these bubbles at around three to six months of age and they can get quite large by the time the fish is two years old.
-In addition to its bubbles, the Bubble Eye is also characterized as a dorsal-less goldfish species.
+They have double fins and in addition to its bubbles, the Bubble Eye is also characterized as a dorsal-less goldfish species.

 The Bubble Eye comes in a range of colors from red, blue, chocolate, black, bi-color and calico variants.